GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/current-user-controller/current-chat-user-controller.md

 #### Parameters

-  - completion: Called when the devices are synced successfully, or with error.
+  - `completion`: Called when the devices are synced successfully, or with error.

 ### `addDevice(token:completion:)`